Autonomous Tracking Technology

 If more than three anchors are available, then a multilateration algorithm will decide which anchors to use for the location calculation at any given point in time.
 This is done automatically based on the uncertainty of each distance to anchor measurement.

 In GPS denied environments such as under bridges or inside parking garages, either HSKT™ or HSVT™ technology can be used to guide the vehicle.

 A lot of man hours are saved if a forklift can operate with no human intervention.
 They can pickup loads and deliver supplies all throughout the facility as needed.

 A new form of competition is to design a fighting robot that is autonomous or can conquer its opponent without human intervention.

-Autonomous flying drones can use HSKT™ tracking tags for precise indoor positioning at up to 200Hz.
+Autonomous drones can use either HSKT™ or HSVT™ tracking tags for precise indoor positioning at up to 200Hz.